-Scholar Google Apps accounts are active as long as the scholar is active in Austin Achieve.
-Access is lost after a withdrawal has been processed or 10 missed days of school.
-After this time, the account is deleted and the data is not recoverable.
+Scholar Google Apps Accounts are active as long as the scholar is active in Austin Achieve.
+Access is turned off after a withdrawal has been processed or 10 missed days of school.
+After that window, the account is deleted, and the data is not recoverable.